Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SoftwareSerial/Class Adafruit_GPS.rst

 NA

-.. note :: “Adafruit_GPS.h” must be included to use the class function.
+.. note :: "Adafruit_GPS.h" must be included to use the class function.

 ------------------------------------------------------------------------------------------------------------